Timișoara: Museums

 The Art Museum is housed in the Baroque Palace, a Late Baroque building in the Union Square.
 The exhibition space includes collections of contemporary, decorative and European art.
 Founded in 1877 and housed in the Huniade Castle, the National Museum of Banat has as fields of activity history and archeology.
 On the ground floor of the museum there is a reconstruction of the Parța Neolithic Sanctuary dating from the 6th millennium BC.

 The Banat Village Museum is conceived as a traditional village from Banat, a living museum and open-air folk architecture reserve located in the Green Forest; it includes rustic households belonging to various ethnic groups in Banat, buildings with social function of the traditional village (town hall, school and church), technical installations and workshops.
 The Corneliu Miklosi Public Transport Museum is subordinated to the local public transport company.

 Various types of trams are on display, including the first horse-drawn tram and the first electric tram in the city, as well as buses, trolleybuses and vehicle maintenance equipment.
 There are plans to integrate the museum into a center for art, technology and experiment – MultipleXity.
 Founded in 1964, the Military Museum operates in the Military Casino in Liberty Square.
 The museum's patrimony consists of over 2,000 exhibits: maps, documents, models of historical monuments, photographs, weapons and military uniforms.
 In the museum collections owned by the Metropolis of Banat, the Serbian Orthodox Episcopate and the Roman Catholic Diocese there are objects of worship, icons on wood and glass from the 16th–19th centuries, books, manuscripts and old church objects.
 A future museum dedicated to the Romanian Revolution will be arranged in the building of the former Military Garrison.
 At present, there is a Memorial of the Revolution, in the collection of which there is written, audio and video information about the events of 1989.

 In addition, there are several independent museums in Timișoara, including the Museum of the Communist Consumer, arranged as a typical house of the Golden Age, the museum dedicated to the Romanian cartoonist Popa's and the Kindlein Museum, a reenactment of Peter Kindlein's jewelry and clock shop and workshop.

 Festivals

 In 2013, around 400 cultural manifestations and events (shows, concerts, exhibitions, art and literature salons, festivals, etc.) were organized in Timișoara.
+Some of these include the music festivals Codru, DISKOteka (largest 1980s and 1990s music festival in Europe), Flight (largest music festival in western Romania), JAZZx, Plai and Vest Fest, the film festivals Ceau, Cinema!, European Film Festival and Festival du Film Français, the theater festivals Eurothalia, FEST-FDR and TESZT, LitVest (literature festival), the Medieval Festival, the Festival of Hearts (festival of world folklore) and Timișoara Pride Week.
+The latter was first organized in 2019; it has since become one of the best-attended public events among young people in Timișoara.